alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 Microsoft Entra PowerShell has over _98%_ compatibility with [Azure AD PowerShell][azuread-ps] module.
 This article details the process of running your existing AzureAD PowerShell scripts with minimal modifications using Microsoft Entra PowerShell by using the `Enable-EntraAzureADAlias` command.

+> [!IMPORTANT]
+> Cmdlets in Microsoft Entra PowerShell are in preview and are subject to change.
+We don't support use of these cmdlets in production applications.

 ## Use compatibility mode with Enable-EntraAzureADAlias

 The `Enable-EntraAzureADAlias` cmdlet enables compatibility mode through aliases.
 By default, Enable-EntraAzureADAlias only enables compatibility aliases for the current Microsoft Entra PowerShell session.
 For more information, see the [Enable-EntraAzureADAlias][enable-entraazureadalias] reference documentation.